 Program to reverse an array using the reverse function

-Let's consider an example to print the reverse of an array using the reverse function in C++.
+Let's explore an illustration demonstrating how to output the inverse of an array by utilizing the reverse method in C++.

 Program2.cpp